AI GIF creator: create instant GIFs online for free

 Refine your prompt to influence visual tone, pacing, or aesthetic direction in your animated GIFs.

-The AI GIF creator renders a looping animation that matches your description.
+The AI GIF creator generates a looping animation that matches your description.

 Export the GIF and use it across social platforms, chats, emails, or web pages to enhance your message with animation.